NMFCode/NMFdocs/index.md

 > [!Video https://www.youtube.com/watch?v=NIMYuwTltVs&feature=youtu.be]

+If the video above does not work, [here is a direct link](https://www.youtube.com/watch?v=NIMYuwTltVs&feature=youtu.be) to a tutorial how to use NMF.

 ## NuGet Packages

 There are a range of NuGet-packages available that bundle some of the functionality of NMF.
 These packages are potentially more stable than the source code, but may not contain the latest features of NMF.